gitabdelhub/OLI_THE_CLI/README.md

 ## The story

-I was preparing for my internship interviews, spending hours reading documentation and getting stuck on cryptic error messages.
+I was working, spending hours reading documentation and getting stuck on cryptic error messages.
 Every time Python threw a `NameError` or a `FileNotFoundError`, I'd copy-paste it to Google or ChatGPT, context-switch, lose my flow, and feel stupid for not understanding.

 So I built OLI.
 A terminal buddy that stays in your terminal, translates errors into plain language, and never makes you feel dumb.